Switching More Acres to Soybean?

 This article originally appeared in the AGVISE Laboratories Spring 2024 Newsletter.

 Over the winter months, we received a lot of questions about the increasing soybean cyst nematode (SCN) egg count trends across the region.
 Soybean cyst nematode is the most damaging soybean pest in the United States, and the problem is becoming worse.
-The AGVISE SCN summary over the past five years (2019-2013) shows that SCN egg counts are increasing steadily in Minnesota and North Dakota,
+The AGVISE SCN summary over the past five years (2019-2023) shows that SCN egg counts are increasing steadily in Minnesota and North Dakota, which is a serious concern for SCN management into the future.

 State Year SCN Egg Count (eggs per 100 cm3 soil, % of soil samples)